 Vismodegib is an inhibitor of the Hedgehog pathway.
 Vismodegib binds to and inhibits Smoothened, a transmembrane protein involved in Hedgehog signal transduction.

-The single dose absolute bioavailability of vismodegib is 31.8%.
+The single dose absolute bioavailability of vismodegib is 32%.
 Absorption is saturable as evidenced by the lack of dose proportional increase in exposure after a single dose of 270 mg or 540 mg vismodegib.

 Greater than 98% of the total circulating drug-related components are the parent drug.
 Metabolic pathways of vismodegib in humans include oxidation, glucuronidation, and pyridine ring cleavage.
-The two most abundant oxidative metabolites recovered in feces are produced in vitro by recombinant CYP2C9 and CYP3A4/5.
+The two most abundant oxidative metabolites recovered in feces are produced in vitro by recombinant CYP2C9 and CYP3A.

 Vismodegib and its metabolites are eliminated primarily by the hepatic route with 82% of the administered dose recovered in the feces and 4.4% recovered in urine.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

+Carcinogenicity studies were performed in mice and rats.
+No carcinogenic potential was identified in either species.
 Vismodegib was not mutagenic in the in vitro bacterial reverse mutation (Ames) assay and was not clastogenic in the in vitro human chromosomal aberration assay in human peripheral blood lymphocytes or in the in vivo rat bone marrow micronucleus assay.

-The major efficacy outcome measure of the trial was objective response rate (ORR) as assessed by an independent review facility (IRF).
+The major efficacy outcome measure was objective response rate (ORR) as assessed by an independent review facility (IRF).
 In the mBCC cohort, tumor response was assessed according to the Response Evaluation Criteria in Solid Tumors (RECIST) version 1.0.
 In the laBCC cohort, tumor response evaluation included measurement of externally assessable tumor (including scar) and assessment for ulceration in photographs, radiographic assessment of target lesions (if appropriate), and tumor biopsy.
 An objective response in laBCC required at least one of the following criteria and absence of any criterion for disease progression: (1) ≥ 30% reduction in lesion size [sum of the longest diameter (SLD)] from baseline in target lesions by radiographic assessment; (2) ≥ 30% reduction in SLD from baseline in externally visible dimension of target lesions; (3) complete resolution of ulceration in all target lesions.
 Complete response was defined as objective response (as defined above) with no residual BCC on sampling tumor biopsy.
 Disease progression was defined as any of the following: (1) ≥ 20% increase in the SLD from nadir in target lesions (either by radiography or by externally visible dimension); (2) new ulceration of target lesions persisting without evidence of healing for at least 2 weeks; (3) new lesions by radiographic assessment or physical examination; (4) progression of non-target lesions by RECIST.

 Of the 104 patients enrolled, 96 patients were evaluable for ORR.
 Twenty-one percent of patients carried a diagnosis of Gorlin syndrome.
 The median age of the efficacy evaluable population was 62 years (46% were at least 65 years old), 61% male and 100% White.
 For the mBCC cohort (n = 33), 97% of patients had prior therapy including surgery (97%), radiotherapy (58%), and systemic therapies (30%).
 For the laBCC cohort (n = 63), 94% of patients had prior therapies including surgery (89%), radiotherapy (27%), and systemic/topical therapies (11%).
 The median duration of treatment was 10.2 months (range 0.7 to 18.7 months).